Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Beautiful sight of a river in a forest in Yakushima Island of Japan.

 Yakushima Island is a paradise of ancient forests, rugged mountains, and beautiful beaches off Kyushu’s southern coast.
-Designated as a UNESCO World Heritage Site, Yakushima is a treasure trove of natural wonders.
-Tourists can’t help but fall in love with the amazing beauty of nature that attracts hikers, nature lovers, and adventure seekers alike.
+Designated as a UNESCO World Heritage Site, it is a treasure trove of natural wonders.
+Tourists can’t help but fall in love with the amazing beauty of nature, which attracts hikers, nature lovers, and adventure seekers alike.

 Tourist Attractions of Yukushima Island